prfraanje/python-avr-cfw/README.md

 ```

 ## To be done
+* Document protocol (it's not that difficult, but documentation should be there!)
 * Add PID control
 * Simplify the creation of 'shared' variables / datastructures on both the AVR
   and the Python side.